Entradas de]

 • Control Chips: For low-to-medium power, STM32F1/F4 MCUs are suitable.
 For advanced algorithms like vector control, TI TMS320 DSPs or Renesas RH850 MCUs are preferred for their computational performance and peripheral compatibility.

 • Power Devices: For low-voltage, small-power (<10kW) aplicaciones, MOSFETs (P.EJ., Infineon IRF series) are commonly used.
-For high-voltage, high-power (>10kW) systems, IGBT modules (P.EJ., Mitsubishi CM series, onsemi APT series) are the first choice, with voltage and current margins typically reserved at 20%–30%.
+For high-voltage, high-power (>10kW) sistemas, IGBT modules (P.EJ., Mitsubishi CM series, onsemi APT series) are the first choice, with voltage and current margins typically reserved at 20%–30%.

 • Sensors: Current detection can use Hall-effect sensors (P.EJ., Allegro ACS series) or shunt resistor + op-amp solutions.
 Speed/position detection depends on precision needs, with options such as optical encoders, magnetic encoders, or resolvers.